styopazharkov/dontsaypineapple/README.md

 Don't hesitate to email styopa@stanford.edu .
 Any feedback would be greatly appreciated!

-## Word Bank Help
+### Word Bank Help
 Our word banks are only 300 words each!
 Any help on creating larger word banks would be great.
+We are thinking of adding an 'extra hard' word category in addtion to the three we have currently.
+This would contain thesaurus words.

+### Art Help
+Given my basic drawing software, my slow trackpad, and lack of motivation, I can only do so much art.
+If you would like to improve on (or add to) any of the artwork or design on the website, send an email!
+Themes, logos, styles, and colors are all good things to ask about.